aem999/oracle-jdk8-mooc/README.md

 Stream Source
 -------------
-The stream *source* may be a collection, an array, a generator function, or an I/O channel.
+A stream *source* may be a collection, an array, a generator function, or an I/O channel.
 There are 71 methods in 15 classes in JDK 8 that can be used to provide a stream source.